ArbitrumFoundation/docs/docs/partials/_glossary-partial.md

 <p>An execution-layer client that defines the Ethereum state transition function and handles network-layer logic like transaction memory pooling. <a href="/dao-glossary#arbitrum-nitro">Arbitrum Nitro</a> utilizes a fork of Geth to implement Arbitrum's state transition function.</p>

 ### Governance {#governance}
 <p>The way that decisions get made.
-Governance of web2 technologies traditionally depends on a board of directors abiding by trusted social contracts, while governance of web3 technologies depends on Decentralized Autonomous Organizations (DAOs) governed through <a href="/dao-glossary#trustless">Trustless</a> <a href="/dao-glossary#smart-contract">Smart contract</a>s. </p>
+Governance of web2 technologies traditionally depends on a board of directors abiding by trusted social contracts, while governance of web3 technologies depends on Decentralized Autonomous Organizations (DAOs) using <a href="/dao-glossary#trustless">Trustless</a> <a href="/dao-glossary#smart-contract">Smart contract</a>s. </p>

 ### Governance proposal {#governance-proposal}
 <p>A proposal to change some aspect of <a href="/dao-glossary#arbitrum-dao">Arbitrum DAO</a>'s governance protocol.
 There are two types of Arbitrum DAO governance proposals: <a href="/dao-glossary#constitutional-aip">Constitutional AIP</a>s and <a href="/dao-glossary#nonconstitutional-aip">Non-constitutional AIP</a>s.</p>

 ### Governance token {#governance-token}
 <p>A particular type of token that allows token-holders to vote on governance proposals. <a href="/dao-glossary#arb">$ARB</a> is an example of a governance token; it allows token-holders to create and vote on <a href="/dao-glossary#arbitrum-dao">Arbitrum DAO</a> <a href="/dao-glossary#governance-proposal">Governance proposal</a>s.</p>

-### Governor contract {#governor-contract}
-<p>Internal only?
-Talking about the contract itself feels "implementation detail" to me</p>

 <p></p>